 Since then, Baker Steel has employed some of its cash by acquiring an Australian coal royalty and investing US$3mln via a convertible loan and warrants in Canadian-listed Azarga Metals Corp (CVE:AZR) as it undertakes a second-phase of exploration drilling at its Unkur copper-silver project in Russia.

-Although more than 40% of the portfolio is in early stage investments, Steel said the team believe the portfolio was "maturing nicely and it's ripe for some further realisations in due course".
+Although around 40% of the portfolio is in early-stage investments, Steel said the team believe the portfolio was "maturing nicely and it's ripe for some further realisations in due course".

 He has outlined four stocks that he thinks could provide significant uplifts to the trust’s NAV in the short- to medium-term, led by Futura Resources.

-Futura, at 14.7% of the portfolio as of May 2019, has two advanced coking coal developments in the Bowen Basin in Australia, where capital costs to bring the projects into production are likely to be low and Futura anticipates first positive cash flows shortly.
+Futura, at 16.2% of the portfolio as of November 2019, has two advanced coking coal developments in the Bowen Basin in Australia, where capital costs to bring the projects into production are likely to be low.

 Attention has also been moving towards Bilboes, a Zimbabwean gold mine, and Cemos, a private company that is about to start producing cement from its Moroccan operations.